 Our staff have specific and specialised training to enable them to deliver the best care for people with learning disabilities.

 All our staff working with people who have behaviours that challenge will be trained in Positive Behaviour Support.
 This will ensure the delivery of care is safe both for the staff team and service user.

 Supported Living is an alternative to residential care, giving the person a wider range of housing options to meet their needs.
-People may want to share a property or live on their own with support.
+People may want to share a property with others or to live on their own with support.

-We aim to provide familiar and friendly faces who are familiar with the care and support needed, giving reassurance and peace of mind.
-We work closely with health care professionals to provide high quality care supporting the individual and family.
+We aim to provide regular, friendly faces who are familiar with the care and support needed, giving reassurance and peace of mind.
+We work closely with health care professionals to provide high quality care, supporting both the individual and their family.

 You can be assured that all our staff have undergone the Social Care Wales induction and have been provided with specialist training to undertake their role in a professional and responsive manner.
 Staff are well supported by their managers and have regular supervision.